-I actually spotted a video of the famed omu rice on Instagram, not once, not twice, but a couple of times over the past two years and I was just wringing my hands that I never knew about it sooner to be able to work it into my itinerary during my 2014 trip to Kyoto.
-This trip, I intentionally created a stopover in Kyoto, even though I had no plans to visit, just to have dinner at Kichi Kichi Omu Rice.
+I actually spotted a video of the famed Omu Rice on Instagram, not once, not twice, but multiple times over the past two years.
+On this trip, I intentionally created a stopover in Kyoto, even though I had no plans to visit, just to have dinner at Kichi Kichi Omu Rice.
 Yes, I was that determined.
 I even made sure I made reservations prior to flying to Japan.
-I would leave nothing to chance!
+I left nothing to chance!

 The restaurant isn’t a place you’ll stumble into easily.
 It’s hidden in one of the many alleyways in Nakagyō-ku and you practically have to want to find it in order to do so.

-We visited at the earliest reservation slot for dinner at 5pm, because all other slots were booked when we tried to make a reservations about a week or so out from when we wanted to head there.
+We visited at the earliest reservation slot for dinner at 5 pm, because all other slots were booked when we tried to make reservations about a week or so out from when we wanted to head there.

 We have a reservation.

-That was all the English speaking staff needed to hear and we were asked where we were from.
+That was all the English-speaking staff needed to hear.
+We were then asked where we were from.
 The staff then informed Chef Motokichi that we were from Singapore.
-I found it interesting that staff made it a point to let him know where his diners were from.
+I found it interesting that the staff made it a point to let him know where his diners were from.

 Just as we hung up our jackets and sat down at the bar table in front of the open kitchen, we heard the footsteps of two other people entering the restaurant.
 Two women had decided to visit without a reservation.
-A flurry of exchanges occurred between Chef Motokichi and his staff member, but unfortunately they were unable to accommodate and staff apologetically explained that the were full.
-It was then that I realised that it was a good call for us to have made sure we got ourselves a reservation.
+A flurry of exchanges occurred between Chef Motokichi and his staff members, but unfortunately, they were unable to accommodate and the staff apologetically explained that they were full.
+It was then that I realized that it was a good call for us to make sure we got ourselves a reservation.
 I’ve heard great stories of people getting lucky and walking in at the right time, but as we observed that visit, not everyone can get as lucky.